- Bed bugs are small, flat, wingless insects, approximately the size of an apple seed.

 - If the landlord can prove that the bed bugs were brought in by the tenant, the tenant can be charged for extermination.

 Bed bugs can be challenging to get rid of and often require several attempts to treat.
-Managing the pests can take weeks to months depending on the nature and extent of the infestation.
-Once bed bugs have been identified there are a number of treatment options:
+Managing them can take weeks to months depending on the nature and extent of the infestation.
+Once identified, there are a number of treatment options:

 - Hire a Professional – Professional treatments, although expensive, are typically very effective in eliminating bed bugs.
 The South Dakota Better Business Bureau offers information on trustworthy pest control professionals.

 - Treat bed bugs yourself – There are a number of do-it-yourself treatment options including: